khandaa/base_v1/README.md

   - Feature toggle for enabling/disabling payment features
 - System activity logging and monitoring
 - Permission-based UI components
+- Role-based dashboard with adaptive cards based on user permissions
+  - Dashboard components displayed dynamically based on user's permissions
+  - Users without any permissions see a clean "No permissions" message
+  - API calls prevented for unauthorized components for improved performance
+  - Clear visual indicators for available functionality

 ## Technology Stack